oramics/synth-kit/README.md

 **Work in progress**

-A collection of ready-to-use Web Audio instruments:
+`synth-kit` is a small (8Kb minified, 3Kb minified and gzipped) collection of ready-to-use Web Audio instruments:

 ```js
 import { Kick } from 'synth-kit'